2. We are as free of externalities as possible - there are no hidden costs.

 4. We're a small company.

-With only two employees we're the little guy on the block.
+With only five employees we're the little guy on the block.
 This means we have very little negotiating power or economies of scale.
 As we grow we will lower our prices as our costs come down.

 We want KOL Foods to be a great place to work so we offer all of our employees fully paid health benefits.